-We’re now open for entries for the 12th Blakedown Bolt, at 7.15pm on Friday 22nd June, and we’re really looking forward to seeing some old friends once more, as well as welcoming any first-time Bolters to our event.
+The 12th Blakedown Bolt will take please at 7.15pm on Friday 22nd June, and we’re really looking forward to seeing some old friends once more, as well as welcoming any first-time Bolters to our event.

 If you haven’t already been initiated into the Bolt, we should warn you that you probably won’t be setting any personal bests at this event.

 It’s a tough course; there are hills, stiles and pinch points, as well as fab views, a water crossing and a wide variety of fields, woods and paths.
 All the quirky things in fact that make this one of the best-loved and most memorable 10km events in the West Midlands.